Eczbek/xieite/docs/namespaces/containers/structures/matrix/1/resize.md

 &nbsp;

 ## Description
 Resizes the matrix and reinterprets the underlying data.
-May throw `std::out_of_range` if the new dimensions require more data than what is provided.

 &nbsp;